 Students withdrawing from the University must file a Withdraw from the University Request form with the Registrar and follow specified withdrawal procedures.
 The official date of University withdrawal for purposes of determining refund and academic action is the day upon which the properly completed Withdraw from the University Request form is received in the Office of the Registrar.
 Emails, phone calls, or no longer attending class do not constitute a proper withdrawal from the University.
-The required Withdraw from the University Request form must be completed and submitted to the Office of the Registrar.
 Tuition will be refunded according to the University Refund Policy.
-If withdrawal is not completed prior to the last week of the semester, grades will be recorded.
 International students on an F-1 visa must meet with the International Student Advisor prior to withdrawing.